 WHAT DOES THE PLATFORM DO?

 The development of the domestic financial sector and the integration of local, national, regional and international markets have increased the number of options the public and private sector can choose from to invest in the Sustainable Development Goals (SDGs).
 This platform offers a compass to navigate across those options or financing solutions.
 It describes their potential, advantages, disadvantages, risks and characteristics.
 It profiles case studies and refers to external sources, including e-learning and advanced guidance material.
 The importance of investing in sustainable development is highlighted in the video below.
+The Financing the 2030 Agenda - An Introductory Guidebook provides backround and guidance on how to use the platform at the national level.

 HOW CAN SOLUTIONS BE SEARCHED?